addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

         + **'application'**: Operates at Layer 7 (defaults to application, so we could have left this parameter off).
         + **'network'**: Operates at Layer 4.
    * - '--ip-address-type ipv4'
-     - Support both ipv4 and ipv6
+     - Application Load-balancer can support both ipv4 and ipv6
    * - '--subnets $EX006_SUBNET_WEB1 $EX006_SUBNET_WEB2'
      -
         + You can only select one Subnet per AZ.